moccalotto/kaos/_brainstorms/showdown.md

 ------------------------|---------------------------------------------------------
 Acrobatics              | Climb, jump, tumble and stunts.
 Adeptus                 | Use adept powers.
-Athletics               | Run, march, swim, endure physical stress, wear armor Cybermancy              | Decking, hacking and using the web.
+Athletics               | Run, march, swim, endure physical stress, wear armor.
+Cybermancy              | Decking, hacking and using the web.
 Creature Lore           | Guestimate an approximation of a key knowledge such as Movement Rate, Defense Points, Hit Points, an Attribute Score, Skill Score, etc.
 Deception               | Disguise, bluff, lie, impersonate.